ISSUE 03

 This was pre-vaccine.
 So I was kind of scared cause I had just moved to LA, just moved into a new home.
 My parents were freaking out.
 I mean thankfully it was super mild but I was just watching TV all day.
 And then basically when that ended, I was like, okay, I have to do something.

-So I shared this kind of nondescript post about how Koreatown was being affected and like this is what I’ve observed in Koreatown—the streets are empty.
+So I shared this kind of nondescript post about how Koreatown was being affected and, like, this is what I’ve observed in Koreatown—the streets are empty.
 And then I had some imagery that kind of spoke to COVID.
 And people just really responded to it.
 I think everyone was cooped up at home and to see something about Koreatown was very meaningful.

-And at first I was sharing it to, like, my audience which was still very New York because I didn’t have a lot of friends here.
-But people were sharing it, and people from LA were commenting like, "Hey this is where I grew up, I grew up on that street" or whatever.
+And at first I was sharing it to like my audience which was still very New York because I didn’t have a lot of friends here.
+But people were sharing it, and people from LA were commenting like, “Hey this is where I grew up, I grew up on that street” or whatever.
 And I was like, oh this is cool, there is an audience for this.
+So for the next week, I was just sharing all this stuff that I had saved up.
+And when I shared the photo of the lady in that store, people just really loved it.

 KENNY